Jae '24

 Summer 2022 | Florence, Italy

-Last summer, I studied abroad in Florence, Italy for about two months.
-This was one of my favorite moments during my college experience; what I liked the most was the support from the SU Abroad Florence team helping students adjust to the local environment in a fun way.
-For example, we were all required to take Italian 101 class during my time there, and it changed my perspective on how learning a language and culture in a fun way can influence so much.
-I also had an option to participate in an internship placement program during my time in Florence, and that was memorable.
+Last summer, I studied abroad in Florence, Italy, for about two months.
+This was one of my favorite moments during my college experience; what I liked the most was the support from the Syracuse Abroad Florence team helping students adjust to the local environment in a fun way.
+For example, we were all required to take Italian 101 during our time there, and it changed my perspective on how learning a language and culture in a fun way can influence so much.
+I also had an opportunity to participate in an internship placement program during my time in Florence, and that was memorable.

 Spring 2023 | London, United Kingdom

-This semester, I studied abroad in Syracuse University London Campus.
+This semester, I studied abroad at the Syracuse University London Campus.
 Unlike the summer abroad I had in Florence, I took design and architecture courses that counted towards my major and minor curriculum.
-I really enjoyed that my abroad experience in London included rigorous academic contents, but also lot of layers of experiential learning through traveling.
-A lot of my classes included field studies and field trips that relate to the course, and it was informational and fun as all the sites that we visited were directly related to projects that we were working on during the entire semester.
+I really enjoyed that my abroad experience in London included rigorous academic content, but also a lot of layers of experiential learning through traveling.
+A lot of my classes included field studies and field trips that related to the course, and it was informational and fun as all the sites that we visited were directly related to projects that we were working on during the entire semester.
 In addition, I was able to work, study, and travel at the same time here in London.
-For example, I took 16 Credits of classes, attended Internship placement 3 times a week, and had an opportunity to visit over ten countries during my time studying in London.
+For example, I took 16 credits of classes, attended internship placement three times a week, and had an opportunity to visit over ten countries during my time studying in London.

 What has been your favorite Syracuse experience so far?

-Although it is very difficult for me to choose my favorite Syracuse experience because there have been so many great moments, but I would say that everyday life that I get to enjoy at Syracuse is just great itself.
-For example, I really do enjoy going to my classes on campus, seeing people from my major in studio.
-Studying, working, and socializing all happens every day when I am on campus seeing my peers.
-Ordinary life that I get to experience at Syracuse itself is great.
+Although it is very difficult for me to choose my favorite Syracuse experience because there have been so many great moments, I would say that the everyday life that I get to enjoy at Syracuse is just great itself.
+For example, I really do enjoy going to my classes on campus, and seeing people from my major in the studio.
+Studying, working and socializing all happen every day when I am on campus seeing my peers.
+The ordinary life that I get to experience at Syracuse itself is great.

 How has donor generosity impacted your time at Syracuse?

-During my first year, Schine Student Center was going under renovation, and it became my favorite study spot.
-It has become a place for me to see my friends, study, and recharge in between my classes.
-It serves as a “living room” for students on campus – an essential part of student’s experience at a university.
+During my first year, the Schine Student Center was going under renovation, and it became my favorite study spot.
+It has become a place for me to see my friends, study and recharge in between my classes.
+It serves as a “living room” for students on campus – an essential part of students' experience at a university.

 Why do you think giving is important?

 I think giving is important, as it is a way to thank the community for the experience that people get at Syracuse.
-Many of the new infrastructures, student support, and academic experiences are impacted by student and alumni giving – which is why giving is important.
-I consider it important as it is helps future students have as good of an experience as I had at Syracuse.
+Many of the new infrastructures, student support and academic experiences are impacted by student and alumni giving – which is why giving is important.
+I consider it important as it helps future students have as good of an experience as I've had at Syracuse.

 What does it mean to you to be Orange?

-I think it means differently to everyone to be Orange, but for me, I think it means to be an inspiring, self-challenging, and joyful creative thinker.
+I think it means something different to everyone to be Orange, but for me, it means to be an inspiring, self-challenging and joyful creative thinker.
 Every day, I am proud to be attending and representing Syracuse University.
-We have a great sense of community full of joy and cheerful energy, and people who work hard and play hard; life where academic and social life is both considered to be essential, that is Syracuse.
+We have a great sense of community full of joy and cheerful energy, and people who work hard and play hard.
+Life where academic and social life are both considered to be essential; that is Syracuse.

 Return Home Give Now